lpodo/portfolio2/README.md

 Each bond portfolio has a name and base currency.
 Positions are sorted by maturity date ascending.

-**Limitations:** Only the hold-to-maturity strategy is supported.
-Selling bonds before maturity is not currently implemented.

 **Position fields (entered manually):**

 - Bond name (selected from database)